 Similar to RSA key encryption RSA is also used to "digitally sign" message digests (hashes).
 To facilitate this process the following functions have been provided.

-This will PSS encode the message hash "msghash" of length "msghashlen".
-Next the PSS encoded message is RSA "signed" and the output is stored in "sig" of length "siglen".
+This will PSS encode the message hash "in" of length "inlen".
+Next the PSS encoded message will be RSA "signed" and the output is stored in "out" of length "outlen".